robertkovacs/Literate/Literate.md

 Change curChange;
 ```

-Finally, I need 3 flags to keep track of if it is currently parsing a codeblock, a search block,
+Finally, 3 flags are needed to keep track of if it is currently parsing a
-or a replace block.
+codeblock, a search block, or a replace block.

 #### Initialize some variables +=
 ```d